djeada/Linux-Notes/notes/firewall.md

 ```

 <h2>Usage</h2>
-To check which ports are open, use:
+To see configured rules, use:

 ```bash
 ufw status numbered